Someshvar2408/Thesis-Pipeline/README.md

 ## 🎯 What Has Been Set Up

-Your Thesis Pipeline application is now fully containerized and ready for Kubernetes deployment.
+This Thesis Pipeline application helps to visualize the resource consumption of an industrial metal 3D printer(gas flow, power, energy consumption).
+The data is collected using a standalone PLC architecture which sends data to a python script in the same subnet as the PLC.
+The application is now fully containerized and ready for Kubernetes deployment.
 Here's what has been created:

 ### Docker Configuration
 - **Backend Dockerfile** - Multi-stage build for FastAPI application (Python 3.11-slim)